jordeam/alpha3wesp/README.md

 SCR power bridge has its positive cycle devices tagged as Q1, for phase a, Q3 for phase b, and Q5 for phase c.
 The negative cycle for phase a is SCR number 4 (Q4), for phase b is Q6 and for phase c is Q2.
 This produces a trigger sequence in order, from Q1 to Q6.

+## Circuit Example

+An example of usage can be seen in [circuit-1](doc/example-circuit-1.pdf).
+In that circuit, a triphase full-bridge (or two way) rectifier is shown.
+Note the numbering of thyristors Q1 to Q6, it is very important to match with the ESP32 outputs.
+Also, certify that phases A, B and C are in the right sequence.
+For simplification, only one Gate Driver block is show, but it needs to be one for each thyristor.

+An input of voltage from 0 to 2.5V means o to 180 degrees of trigger for each SCR.

+## TODO

+- accept inputs from UART, SPI, I2C, CAN and pulse width.
+- as always, improve docs...